DavisPL-Teaching/189c/syllabus.md

 By the end of the course, students will be able to:

 1. Understand the concept of software correctness and its importance.
+2. Use random testing tools like Hypothesis for software testing.
-2. Use model-based verifiers like Alloy and Z3 for software analysis.
+3. Use model-based verifiers like Z3 for software analysis.
-3. Apply program verification tools such as Dafny to ensure the correctness of software.
+4. Apply program verification tools such as Dafny to ensure the correctness of software.
-4. Explore advanced topics in software correctness, including advanced type systems and concurrency.
+5. Explore advanced topics in software correctness, including advanced type systems and concurrency.

 ## Course Schedule